Last reviewed: 19.11.2025

 So what’s changing and when?

-From 2027, the Employment Rights Bill will require employers with 250 or more employees to develop and publish equality action plans showing what steps they are taking in relation to certain prescribed gender equality matters.
+Employers with 250 or more employees will be required to develop and publish equality action plans showing what steps they are taking in relation to certain prescribed gender equality matters.
 This will include explaining what action the employer is taking in respect of its gender pay gap and how it is supporting workers during the menopause.
+These measures are expected to be introduced on a voluntary basis in April 2026, before coming into force in 2027.

-Regulations will provide how often employers will need to publish their equality action plans.
+Regulations will set out the detailed requirements and provide how often employers will need to publish their equality action plans.

 In addition, regulations will require employers to name the providers they contract with for outsourced workers in their gender pay gap reports.
-The implementation date for this has not yet been decided.
+The implementation date for this has not yet been indicated.

 (The Government separately plans to include ethnicity and disability pay gap reporting obligations for large employers in a new Equality (Race and Disability) Bill.)